catseye/Robin/README.markdown

 * Work out the static analysis modules.
 See the Static Analysis document for more information.

-* Support values, rather than simply presence of a value, in metadata.
-  This makes metadata more like a map of keys to values on a value, than liks a set of keys on a value.

 ### Devices ###

 * Create the `device` module and use it instead of `crude-io` and